MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-create-app-nativeapp.md

 ![Image of token validation](images/nativeapp-decoded-token.png)

-## Use the token to access Windows Defender ATP API
+## Use the token to access Microsoft Defender ATP API

-- Choose the API you want to use - [Supported Windows Defender ATP APIs](exposed-apis-list.md)
+- Choose the API you want to use - [Supported Microsoft Defender ATP APIs](exposed-apis-list.md)
 - Set the Authorization header in the HTTP request you send to "Bearer {token}" (Bearer is the Authorization scheme)
 - The Expiration time of the token is 1 hour (you can send more then one request with the same token)